I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and

 I received The Peters Brothers Interview Stryper many years ago as a "free gift" with an order from a Christian-music mail order company.
-It's an unintentionally hilarious ministry cassette released in 1987, in which the Peters Brothers - a pair of preachers known for their anti-rock 'n' roll stance - investigate the Yellow & Black Attack boys to find out if they were clean living altar boys, or undercover agents of Satan on a mission to lure Christian youth into a lifestyle of spandex and Aqua-Net.
+It's an unintentionally hilarious ministry cassette in which the Peters Brothers - a pair of evangelist preachers known for their anti-rock 'n' roll stance - investigate the Yellow & Black Attack to find out if they were clean living altar boys, or undercover agents of Satan on a mission to lure Christian youth into a lifestyle of spandex and Aqua-Net.

 It may be hard to believe in this day and age, but yes, Virginia, there was actually a time when church leaders and parents thought that Stryper was a legitimate threat to their children's immortal souls!